Anton Yelchin

 Anton Yelchin's Grave

-The Yelchins sued Chrysler for a long time but eventually reached a settlement as the case hit a dead end.
+The Yelchins fought Chrysler in court for years before reaching a settlement when the case stalled.
 His mother began writing a book about her son, and his father started working on a documentary film.
 The film "Love, Antosha" was released in 2019.
-Since Anton's death, his parents no longer celebrate holidays.
+Since losing Anton, his parents stopped celebrating holidays altogether.

 LOVE ANTOSHA TRAILER